9point/ProjectTemplate/docs/Task.md

 When defining a task, that task is given a name and semver version.
 The name of the task must be unique among all tasks and workflows across the project.

+## Task Unique Identifier

+Every task can be uniquely identifier in one of two ways.
+Depending on the particular context you are running, usually one of the identifiers are more convenient to use.

+- Using the task name and version: `{task-name}:{task-version}`.
+Note that this identification only works in the context of a particular project, since there can be another task with the same name and version in a different project.
+To globally qualify across all projects, you can define the task as follows: `{project-name}:{task-name}:{task-version}`.
+Note also that in some contexts, just the task name is enough.
+When this identifier is used, the system will do its best to fill in the missing information from the runtime context.
+If more information than needed is given (such as including the project name when the project name is already known), then that is fine, as long as the information is correct (providing the incorrect project name for a runtime where the project name is already known will result in an identification failure).

+- Use the database id for the task.
+All database ids are globally unique.

 ## Define a Multi-Unit Task

 TODO: Take a deeper look into the python multi-threading api.
 Would like